smeup/kokos-me-node-gibus/README.md

 ## The converter

-Transpiles the rules written in a property DSL into javascript.
+Transpiles the rules written in a proprietary DSL into javascript.

 See [Converter rule](./docs/converter.md) for all details.